As an Amazon Associate, I earn from qualifying purchases.

 - 4 tablespoons (56 grams) melted butter, cooled slightly

 - Preheat the oven to 350° F with a rack in the center.
 Grease a 9 x 5-inch (8-cup) loaf pan.

-- Pour into the bowl with the flour mixture and mix until just combined.
+- Pour wet ingredients into the bowl with the flour mixture and mix until just combined.

-- Bake for about 55-60 minutes, until a toothpick or cake tester inserted in the center comes out clean.
+- Bake for 55-60 minutes, until a cake tester inserted in the center comes out clean.

-- Let cool in the pan on a rack for 5 to 10 minutes before unmolding to cool completely on the rack.
+- Let cool in the pan on a rack for 5 to 10 minutes before unmolding to cool completely on a rack.